Skip to Content

 • REST API for model/provider discovery and comparison

-• Telemetry collection (health probes, latency monitoring)
+• Telemetry collection (health probes, latency monitoring, provider ranking)

 • Web interface for browsing and comparing models